-2018 will go down in the annals of the BSA as the year its fortunes were transformed by two events.
+2018 will go down in the annals of the BSA as the year

 The first was a legacy left to us by long-time member of the BSA, Owen Simon.
 In the light of the current financial climate, sustainability is one of the biggest challenges facing many charities, ours included.
 Thanks to Owen's generosity the BSA, in its 40th year, has been able to put measures in place which will significantly increase our chances of supporting people who stammer for the next 40 years.